pantheon-systems/documentation/source/content/guides/frontend-performance/03-diagnostics.md

 ## Lighthouse

 Google's [Lighthouse](https://developers.google.com/web/tools/lighthouse) provides automated audits for performance, accessibility, progressive web apps, and SEO.

 ## New Relic

-[New Relic® Performance Monitoring](https://pantheon.io/docs/new-relic) offers a wide array of metrics that provide a nearly real-time look into web application performance.
+[New Relic® Performance Monitoring](/new-relic) offers a wide array of metrics that provide a nearly real-time look into web application performance.

 ### Monitor Performance with New Relic

-If your site doesn't seem to be able to send uncached content fast enough, enable monitoring services for free with [New Relic](https://pantheon.io/docs/new-relic) for help identifying bottlenecks.
+If your site doesn't seem to be able to send uncached content fast enough, enable monitoring services for free with New Relic to help identify bottlenecks.

 #### Helper Tools